dagbjorn/microcoffeeoncloud/README.md

 #### Running load tests from Maven

 Load tests are run using the `gatling-maven-plugin`.
-Use the `gatling.simulationClass` property to specify the fully qualified simulation class to run.
+Use the `gatling.simulationClass` property to specify the fully qualified name (FQN) of the simulation class to run.

-From the `gatlingtest` project, run:
+From the `microcoffeeoncloud-gatlingtest` project, run:

     mvn gatling:test -Dgatling.simulationClass=study.microcoffee.scenario.LocationApiTest -Dapp.baseUrl=https://192.168.99.100:8443 -Dapp.numberOfUsers=10 -Dapp.durationMinutes=30

+#### Running load tests in Scala IDE

+During development of simulation classes, it is very handy to test the scenario in the IDE.
+To accomplish this, create a Run Configuration as follows:

+Run Configurations... > Scala Application > New
+- Main
+-- Name: LocationApiTest
+-- Project: microcoffeeoncloud-gatlingtest
+-- Main class: io.gatling.app.Gatling
+- Arguments
+-- Program arguments: -s study.microcoffee.scenario.LocationApiTest -sf src/test/scala -rf target/gatling
+-- VM arguments: -Dapp.baseUrl=https://192.168.99.100:8443 -Dapp.numberOfUsers=2 -Dapp.durationMinutes=2

 #### Test report

-The test report file on HTML format is displayed upon termination of the load test.
-(A snippet of the test report open in a web browser is shown below.)
+The file name of the HTML test report is displayed upon termination of the load test.
+A snapshot of the test report opened in a web browser is shown below.

 ![Snapshot of Gatling Test Report](https://raw.githubusercontent.com/dagbjorn/microcoffeeoncloud/master/docs/images/gatling-test-report.png "Snapshot of Gatling Test Report")